 The amount of exercise you are able to do during pregnancy should be based on your overall health and how active you are before you get pregnant.
 Talk to your doctor or midwife about what kind of exercise, and how much, is good for you.

 Stress, Rest, and Relaxation

-While you are trying to get pregnant, try to relax and be as stress-free as possible.
+While you are trying to get pregnant, try to relax and reduce stress as much as possible.
 Ask your doctor or midwife about techniques to reduce stress.
-Get plenty of rest and relaxation.
-This may make it easier for you to become pregnant.
+Get plenty of good quality sleep and make time to relax .These steps may make it easier for you to become pregnant.

 Cline MK, Young N. Antepartum care.
 In: Kellerman RD, Rakel DP, eds.
 Conn's Current Therapy 2022.
 Philadelphia, PA: Elsevier 2022:1233-1240.